cloudposse/terraform-aws-components/aws/tfstate-backend/README.md

 Run this process the very first time you setup the tfstate bucket.

-**IMPORTANT:** This has already been performed for this account, so this is documented here just for reference.

 Ensure the following environment variables have been set in the `Dockerfile`:
 ```
 ENV TF_BUCKET="cp-staging-terraform-state"